tomas-langer/helidon/declarative/README.md

 # How to build an application

 This describes how to create a declarative app from an existing imperative quickstart.
-This will be incorporated into our archetype engine, so it should work ootb
+This will be incorporated into our archetype engine, so it should work ootb.

 1. Add `helidon-service-inject` dependency
-2. Add required annotation processing configuration (for end-user, we provide a bundle) - `helidon-codegen-apt`, `helidon-service-codegen` are the minimal required annotation processor paths of compiler plugin
+2. Add required annotation processing configuration (for end-user, we provide a bundle) - `helidon-codegen-apt`, `helidon-declarative-codegen` are the minimal required annotation processor paths of compiler plugin
 3. Add `helidon-service-maven-plugin` with `application-create` goal to `pom.xml`

 Such an application will provide:

-- generated `Injection__Application`: binds all service descriptors to appropriate injection points (so we do not need to search the registry at runtime)
+- generated `Injection__Binding`: binds all service descriptors to appropriate injection points (so we do not need to search the registry at runtime)
 - generated `GeneratedMain` main class: binds all service descriptor instances to service registry configuration (to fully avoid reflection)